How would you score the physical assessment at your last annual check-up?

 To find out what that list would entail, Dr Jean F. Giddens conducted a study.
 She found that out of the 126 items listed on her survey, nurses at entry-level practices only regularly performed thirty of those skills when administering a health assessment.
 Since Dr. Giddens study, others have reinforced these results with similar findings.*

-The Appropriate Length for Nursing Checklists
+The Appropriate Length

 That’s not to say that nursing students shouldn’t learn these 100+ skills.